RomanIncognito/vnote/CCNA/1-22_EXAM/syslog_ntp.md

 # syslog_ntp

+command to activate lldp discovery `lldp run`
+Other usufull command `show lldp neighbors`

+CDP / LLDP are the layer 2 discovery protocols

 Debug command and generate log messages about any related events.

 `logging console 7 ` command tells us that the console user will receive severity levels 0–7